 – Treat bag

 I like to use my evening relaxation time to work on this sort of training.
 I will often grab a lawn chair and a beverage to sip while we wait for potential triggers to move around.
 Simply wait somewhere near potential triggers, clicker and treats at the ready.
 When your dog notices a sound or sight that makes him uneasy, Click! and reward.
 It’s that easy!
 I recommend spending about 3-15 minutes (depending on how stressed your dog may seem) 3-4 times per week on this.
-Pro Tip – if you notice your dog has caught on to the game, and seems to very quickly glance at triggers, you can start requiring him to hold eye contact on the dog/person/object for 1-2 seconds before rewarding.
+Pro Tip – start at a distance from the “trigger” where your dog can see it, but not be overwhelmed by it.

-For more information on this game, see Click to Calm, by Emma Parsons
+For more information on this game, see the book Control Unleashed by Leslie McDevitt.